FlatFilers/csvjson-app/SECURITY.md

 ## Scope notes

-The conversion tools run client-side — conversions execute entirely in your browser — with a thin server layer for page serving, telemetry (`POST /csv2json/instrument`), and saved permalinks.
-Script injection through crafted input and the handling of uploaded files are examples of in-scope areas; feel free to include anything else that looks wrong.
+Conversions run entirely client-side, in your browser.
+The server layer is thin: static serving and legacy redirects (`index.php`), feedback votes (`POST /api/feedback`), and browser-side S3 permalink hydration — legacy endpoints such as `/csv2json/instrument` and `/csv2json/upload` are gone (410).
+Script injection through crafted input is an example of an in-scope area; feel free to include anything else that looks wrong.

 ## Disclosure